 - Management Service – provides management functions and statistics for all devices belonging to a certain customer.
 The key entity in the Management Service protocol is the customer

 - Reporting Service – provides detailed backup and restore statistics for selected devices.
 It runs on every storage node

 For some methods you may be asked for column vectors or column codes or be provided with these in the call response.
 Please view the Management Console column codes for API page to see the full list of column vectors and their definitions.

 Be aware that methods and parameters are case sensitive so ensure you use the correct capitalization as documented in the Schema.

 Please note, the old legacy notations (found here) will still work for many calls, however, we would strongly recommend you change to use the new notations as soon as possible.

-All changes made using API's can only be made for one device at a time.
-If you require changes to be made on several devices or customers at the same time you would need to follow the below process:
+All changes made using API's can only be made for one at a time.
+If you require changes to be made on several devices, customers, storages, etc. at the same time you would need to follow the below process:

-- Enumerate the list of devices or customers using the appropriate method (
+- Enumerate the list of devices, customers, storages, users, etc. using the appropriate method (

 - Parse the list output into the script you have written

 - Run your script to make the changes